Chimamanda Ngozi Adichie: Themes

-Adichie's works show a deep interest in the complexities of the human condition.
 Recurrent themes are forgiveness and betrayal, as in Half of a Yellow Sun, when Olanna forgives her lover's infidelity, or Ifemelu's decision to separate from her boyfriend in Americanah.
 Adichie's examination of war shines a light on how both sides of any conflict commit atrocities and neither side is blameless for the unfolding violence.
 Her narrative demonstrates that knowledge and understanding of diverse classes and ethnic groups is necessary to create harmonious multi-ethnic communities.
-Other forms of violence—including sexual abuse, rape, domestic abuse, and rage—are repeated themes in Purple Hibiscus, Half of a Yellow Sun and the stories collected in The Thing Around Your Neck, these themes symbolise the universality of power, or the impact and manifestation in society of its misuse.
+Other forms of violence are repeated themes in Purple Hibiscus, Half of a Yellow Sun and The Thing Around Your Neck; these themes symbolise the universality of power, or the impact and manifestation in society of its misuse.